 Defining Confirmation Prompt Terms

 Decoding the terms is pretty straightforward.
-Newly Added, Updated, and Removed are all straightforward terms.
+Newly Added and Updated are straightforward terms.
 Refer back to our Standard Options section above for definitions.

-Unable to Process means that there are email addresses with error or characters that make them invalid, a blank cell where an email address should be for a Contact, or additional rows at the end of your CSV file that may have hidden data in them.
+Unable to Process means that there are email addresses with errors or characters that make them invalid, a blank cell where an email address should be for a Contact, or additional rows at the end of your CSV file that may have hidden data or rows in them.
+The file may also contain email addresses that are on your Email Blocklist.

 Mapping ensures that the Data fields that were brought in with your CSV file are matched to the right data fields in AskNicely.
 You'll be prompted to choose what columns you want to import, ones you want to ignore, and what you want to import them as.
 Luckily, AskNicely can quickly understand your data points and pre-populates this with column headers from previous uploads.
 However, if you need to change the name of the matching (ie. “Region” is now “Country”), you will be able to do so here.